cosmicjs/docs/docs/graphql-api/examples.md

 ```

 ## Apollo
-You can use [Apollo Client](https://github.com/apollographql/apollo-client) to connect to the Cosmic JS GraphQL API.
+You can use [Apollo Client](https://github.com/apollographql/apollo-client) to connect to the Cosmic GraphQL API.
 You will need to use a browser build system as noted on the [Apollo Client README](https://github.com/apollographql/apollo-client/blob/master/README.md#installation).
 1. Install Apollo packages
 ```bash
 npm install apollo-boost graphql